-I have a Diploma in Transactional Analysis Psychotherapy. -6yrs
+I am qualified in Transactional Analysis Psychotherapy. -7yrs

-and Clinical Practice and also in Integrative Clinical Supervision.-3yrs
+and Clinical Practice and also in Integrative Clinical Supervision.-4yrs

 I hold a BACP Cert of Prof - reg 058389 (oct 2013)

 I hold current enhanced DBS certificate & Safe-Guarding, Equality & Diversity certificates.

 I have my own private practice in Ulverston, Barrow in Furness and Lancaster.
 I will provide my number and a map by e-mail and directions on how to reach me with any bookings made.

 I am able to be flexible about venues and have access to rooms in other locations and therefore able to travel further afield

 I also work for 'Connecting Mums' Peri/Post-natal service as outreach support, for Dalton Ulverston and rural areas

 I have a part time post with SAFA (Self-harm awareness for Cumbria) at Heron House Duke St. Barrow in Furness.

 I work as a counsellor for Furness MS society and see people suffering from multiple sclerosis or partners and carers who may be affected by MS.

 I am also a pharmacy technician, which at times has helped to inform my work as a therapist.